|

 Alexander the

-Great liked the idea and did the same.
+Great liked the idea and kept the administrative

 Datis was a satrap on Persian